sinan0078/sinan0078/README.md

 # Hello, I'm Muhammed sinan 👋

 Welcome to my GitHub profile!
-I'm passionate about software development, open-source, and technology.
-Feel free to explore my repositories and get in touch with me.
+I'm passionate about open-source,physics and new technology.

 ## 🧑‍💻 About Me
 - 🔭 I’m currently studying B.tech in  artificial intelligence and data science